sad-electronics/sad-electronics.github.io/_posts/2022-06-19-migrating-from-the-cp2102-to-ch9102.md

 ---

 In this blog post we will discuss how to migrate from the CP210x family of USB serial bridge to the CH9102.
-WCH offers two versions of the CH9102, the CH9102X which has a fixed IO voltage of 3.3V and the CH9102F which has a adjustable IO voltage from 1.8V-5V.
+WCH offers two versions of the CH9102, the CH9102X and the CH9102F, the table below shows which version is the counterpart to the CP201x family.

 | Silicon Labs  | WCH  |
 | :------ |:--- |